-As of early 2014, FDD did not make available on its website information about its board of directors or "Leadership Council."
-However, as of mid-2013, the Leadership Council included several high-profile neoconservatives and Republican Party figures.
+FDD no longer provides information on its website about its board of directors or "Leadership Council."
+As of mid-2013, the Leadership Council included several high-profile neoconservatives and Republican Party figures.
 Among them were Paula Dobriansky, an undersecretary of state during the George W. Bush administration; publisher Steve Forbes, a former GOP presidential candidate; former FBI director Louis Freeh; the Weekly Standard's Bill Kristol; Sen. Joe Lieberman (I-CT); and former National Security Adviser Robert McFarlane.
-Former House Speaker Newt Gingrich is a past member, along with the late Jeane Kirkpatrick, Jack Kemp, and Max Kampelman.
+Former House Speaker Newt Gingrich was a past member, along with the late Jeane Kirkpatrick, Jack Kemp, and Max Kampelman.
 Its board of directors had a similar makeup.
 In 2013, members included the Republican House Majority Leader Rep. Eric Cantor (R-VA), religious right figure Gary Bauer, neoconservative Washington Post columnist Charles Krauthammer, Reagan-era Pentagon official Richard Perle, and the Wall Street Journal's Bret Stephens.

 FDD's claims of nonpartisanship were severely damaged in February 2008 after it created a spin-off organization, the now-defunct Defense of Democracies, to run an aggressive television ad campaign aimed at pressuring the Democratic-led House to "pass the Senate's version" of the "Terror Surveillance Bill."
 The controversial bill was aimed at providing retroactive immunity to telecommunications companies that had cooperated with the Bush administration's warrantless surveillance programs.
 FDD has 501(c)(3) non-profit status, which bars it from undertaking political activities.
 However, according to a February 25, 2008 statement on the FDD website, the spin-off organization, which operated out of the same offices as FDD, was "a nonprofit, nonpartisan 501(c)(4) advocacy organization affiliated with, though separate from, the Foundation for Defense of Democracies.
 Its mission is to support and encourage policies, procedures and laws necessary to defeat terrorism."